bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 ## Software :floppy_disk:

-__Terminal program:__ I'm on a terminal shell a lot, and my favorite text editor is [iTerm2][iterm2].
-I like it because it allows for a lot more customization than the standard Terminal in Mac OS (the major selling point for me:  split panes!).
+__Terminal program:__ I'm on a terminal shell a lot, and I'm not a huge fan of the Mac Terminal, so I use [iTerm2][iterm2].
+I like it because it allows for a lot more customization than Mac's version (the major selling point for me:  split panes!).

 __Text editors:__ When I'm editing within terminal, I like vim, but my all-time favorite application-based text editor is the [BBEdit][bbedit] (I find the free version to be everything I need).
 It's simple and, for me, a much more efficient alternative to vim.
 I also like [Jupyter Notebook][jupyter] for Python.